Fundamentals vs. FUD

 Download Phantom or another Solana-compatible wallet.
 Create your wallet and keep your seed phrase safe — this is your bank.

 Get Phantom ↗Buy SOL from any exchange (Coinbase, Binance, Kraken) and send it to your Phantom wallet address.
-You'll need SOL to swap for BUTTCOIN and to pay transaction fees.
+You'll need SOL to swap for Buttcoin and to pay transaction fees.

 Go to Jupiter or use Phantom's built-in swap.
-Paste the contract address below and swap your SOL for BUTTCOIN.
+Paste the contract address below and swap your SOL for Buttcoin.
 Welcome to the Buttverse.

 FasH397CeZLNYWkd3wWK9vrmjd1z93n3b59DssRXpump